MichaelRoth42/Juicy-Blog-Stuff/AccessabilityByDesign.md

 ## Introduction
 In the last time, the topics inclusion and diversity gain more and more attention.
 The tech community, in general, is very diverse and does a lot to include people from different backgrounds.
 But those topics are much bigger than many people realize.
 Way more people are affected than most of us assume.
 At the same time there are a lot of unanimous statements, like "We don't want to exclude anyone!".
-This is a very good starting point, but when we get to the bottom of the statement and ask what is being done to include people from different backgrounds actively, the discussion often becomes difficult.
+This is a very good starting point, but when we get to the bottom of the statement and ask what is being done to include people from different backgrounds, the discussion often becomes difficult.
 Many people want to live inclusion actively but don't know how.

 When we think of an accessible workplace, we often think of ramps, wide doors, and elevators.
 Few think about what they produce at work every day: Documents, presentations, images.
 All this outstanding content is not too accessible for many people, as we would like it to be.